faruk-ahmad/dev-config/linux/set-terminal-title.md

 ![terminal title](./images/bash-title.png)

 **N.B.
-This approach is tested in Gnome environment.
+This approach is tested in Ubuntu 16.04, 20.04 & Gnome environment.
 Might not work in other systems.
 Please check your system environment before running this task.**